 Forestry plantations

-Most forestry plantations in Wales are on higher ground and valley sides, and typically comprise varieties of non-native species such as larch, pine or spruce.
-Some forestry areas, such as Coed-y-Brenin and the Afan Valley have developed into centres for outdoor leisure activities such as trail biking, orienteering, cross-country running etc. Others are developing a…
+Most forestry plantations in Wales are on higher ground and valley sides, and typically comprise non-native varieties of larch, pine or spruce.
+Some forestry areas, such as Coed-y-Brenin and the Afan Valley, have developed into centres for outdoor leisure pursuits such as trail biking, orienteering, cross-country running etc. From a biodiversity perspective, some of the…